With eFootball 2022 on the way, what will happen to the previous PES licenses?

-For the last two years, the PES cover stars have gone from the four main partner clubs.
+For the last two years, Konami's cover stars have gone from the four main partner clubs.

 PES 2021 saw Alphonso Davies from Bayern Munich, Barcelona's Lionel Messi, Cristiano Ronaldo of Juventus and Manchester United star Marcus Rashford.